Sagrone/api-client/README.md

 The API wrapper is powered by [Her](https://github.com/remiprev/her), so most of [its documentation](https://github.com/remiprev/her#activerecord-like-methods) will be helpful.

+## Development

+First setup your gem dependencies:

+    bundle install

+To run tests:

+    rspec

+To open a console with this library loaded:

+    rake console

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/sagrone/fork )